 - To start, simple costs like hiring movers can add up.

 - Perhaps most significantly, the transaction costs associated with selling and buying houses are no joke.
-A HomeLight study found the average cost to sell a house is $31,308.
-This is usually a combination of renovation expenses, the real estate agents’ commission, and closing fees and taxes, which are generally between 2% to 5% of the home's purchase price.
+A HomeLight study found the average cost to sell a home is $31,308.
+This is typically due to a combination of renovation expenses, the real estate agents’ commission, and closing fees and taxes, which are generally between 2% to 5% of the home's purchase price.

 - Although it’s not usually the case when selling a larger house and buying a smaller one, you may end up with a new and/or higher mortgage.
-With an existing mortgage likely at between 2% and 3% (unless someone dozed off and never got around to refinancing into the low rates we enjoyed for quite some time), a new mortgage will run somewhere around 7%.
-So, even if you lower your mortgage balance, your payments may not change - or, could even increase.
+With an existing mortgage likely at between 2% and 3% (unless someone dozed off and never got around to refinancing into the low rates we enjoyed for quite some time), a new mortgage will likely be somewhere closer to 6% or 7%.
+So, even if you lower your mortgage balance, your payments may not change or could even increase.

-- You'll likely want to get new appliances, furniture, and decorations to better fit your smaller space and this will also cost you.
+- You'll likely want to purchase new appliances, furniture, and decorations that suit your smaller space, which is another expense to consider.

 - Because you’ll have less room, you might not be able to fit all your sentimental belongings in your new home, which means you’ll need to pay for a storage unit.

-- Particularly if you’re moving to a condo complex or senior living facility, you might take on new expenses like homeowners association (HOA) fees.
+- Particularly if you’re moving to a condo complex or senior living facility, you could have new expenses, like homeowners' association (HOA) fees.

 There Will Be Less Space